RTOS Architectures that Solve the Diminishing Bandwidth Problem (with Multi-core Support): THE DEFERRED STRUCTURE RTOS ARCHITECTURE

 Since only the software interrupt handler accesses Blocked Lists and the Ready List, it is not possible for interrupt handlers to interfere with one another and corrupt these lists by accessing them concurrently.
 Furthermore, the software interrupt handler can be preempted at any time (whether it is accessing a Blocked List, the Ready List, or reading the defer structure) by any interrupt handler which is free to place a new reference to a semaphore in the defer structure and reassert the software interrupt.
 The software interrupt handler, after resuming and running to completion, because its interrupt was reasserted, will run again and then discover the new semaphore reference in the defer structure.
 Tasks wishing to access Blocked Lists or the Ready List need only disable the software interrupt to ensure exclusive access to these lists\footnote{Implied here is also disabling the \enquote*{Sys Tick} interrupt since its handler will access the Ready List and possibly a Blocked List.}.

-Although the interrupt handlers are not concurrently accessing Blocked Lists and the Ready List, they are now concurrently accessing the defer structure.
-Interrupt handlers should not disable interrupts in order to access this defer structure.
+Because interrupt handlers no longer access Blocked Lists, the Ready List, or the Delay List, but rather only add a semaphore reference to the defer structure, the length of the interrupt handler remains relatively short.
+Nonetheless, this defer structure is being concurrently accessed by interrupt handlers.
+Interrupt handlers, however, should not disable interrupts in order to do so.
 There is a better solution: The defer structure can be accessed using atomic instructions.
 For example ARM architectures contain the load exclusive and store exclusive instructions [4] and x86 architectures include the cmpxchg instruction [5].
 Atomic instructions are under-utilized by system developers and application developers, since their use is typically confined to implementing spin locks for multi-core platforms.
 A proper RTOS should provide portable functions for atomic operations.
 See Fig 2.

 The exact method by which atomic instructions can be used to access the defer structure requires closer inspection of the defer structure itself.
 There are four unique defer structures that will be discussed, where the defer structure is characterized by both its type and maximum size.
 In all cases, however, it is clear that the size of the defer structure must be guaranteed to not fail the application (e.g. buffer overflow cannot be possible).
 The real-time application developer assumes that the RTOS will be functional and has no idea if or how defer structures are being used.
 If buffer overflow is possible, for example when all interrupts occur simultaneously (or when enough interrupts occur consecutively), or when after adding more interrupts to an application (to implement new features) all interrupts occur simultaneously (or enough interrupts occur consecutively), then this effectively introduces a new extensibility problem.
 The RTOS will seem to be functional but may fail in the field.
 For real-time applications, where human life or significant assets may be at stake, this unacceptable.